benschw/benschw.github.io/_drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown

 	$ cli-unit figlet-examples.md
 	Pass (2/2 tests successful)

-And since every modern source control system renders markdown, if you navigate to `figlet-examples.md` in, for example github, it renders as:
+And since every modern source control system renders markdown, if you navigate to `figlet-examples.md` (for example, in github) it renders as:

 ### test: figlet makes ascii art out of text
 #### when: